williamhe101/2023web/content/authors/admin/_index.md

     url: [https://www.utdallas.edu]

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include hardware engineering, exploring the tech field, and good food.
+bio: My interests include radio frequency applications (RF), PCBs, and computer hardware.
+I also enjoy having fun with friends and learning more about psychology to better appreciate the world.

 # Interests to show in About widget
 interests: